 So, you’re eligible to join AARP but you’ve set aside precious little for retirement.
 Welcome to the club.

-Landing in your 50s or beyond without much in the way of retirement savings is not all that unusual.
-In one recent survey, four in 10 boomers said they hadn’t saved a dime.
+Landing in your 50s without much in the way of retirement savings is not all that unusual.
+In one recent survey, four in 10 baby boomers said they hadn’t saved a dime.

 And even many of those who have socked away money in retirement accounts are behind.
 According to the Employee Benefits Research Institute, households headed by someone age 55 to 64 that have saved for retirement have a median stash of $120,000.

 Sounds impressive, until you consider that Fidelity Investments suggests that by age 55 you should aim to have saved seven times your salary.

 There’s no time, and no need, to resign yourself to coming up short.
 Even putting $6,500 a year in an individual retirement account could add up to nearly $91,000 in 10 years and $160,000 in 15, assuming a 6% annualized return.

 That’s not nothing.
 And if you can postpone tapping that money for another five years in retirement, it could grow to $215,000 without you adding another dollar.
 Plus, you can aim higher than $6,500: Catch-up rules will let people over 50 put $26,000 in a 401(k) in 2020.

 Changing things up is never easy.
 But you might be surprised by how quickly you can get some momentum going.
 To quiet the panicked voice in your head warning that you’ll never be able to retire, follow these 10 steps.

 1. Set a date for your retirement reboot